Fracking in the United Kingdom: History

-Offshore
+Offshore UK

+Experiments on fracking for hydrocarbons began onshore in the USA in 1947.

-In the United Kingdom, the first hydraulic fracturing of an oil well was carried out shortly after discovery of the West Sole field in the North Sea in 1965.
-After the industry started to use intermediate and high-strength proppants in the late 1970s, hydraulic fracturing became a common technique in the North Sea oil and gas wells.
-The first hydraulic fracturing from ship was conducted in the British Southern North Sea in 1980, with massive or high volume hydraulic fracturing used from 1984 onwards.
+In the UK, the first fracking of an oil well was carried out offshore, shortly after discovery of the West Sole field in the Southern North Sea in 1965.
+After the industry started to use intermediate and high-strength proppants in the late 1970s, fracking became a common technique in the North Sea oil and gas wells.
+Fracking from a ship was first conducted in 1980, with HVHF used from 1984 onwards.
+The target rocks are predominantly tight gas sandstones of Permian and Carboniferous age, and not the thick shales which are the target of most HVHF treatments.

-Onshore
+Onshore UK

 An estimated 200 conventional onshore wells have been subject to low volume hydraulic fracturing; around 10% of all onshore wells in the United Kingdom, including Wytch Farm, which is the largest onshore conventional oil field in western Europe.

 From 1977 until 1994, a hot dry rock geothermal energy experiment was conducted in the Carnmenellis granite of Cornwall.
 During that experiment, three geothermal wells with depth of 2.6 km were hydraulically fractured "to research the hydraulic stimulation of fracture networks at temperatures below 100 C".

 The surge of public interest in high-volume hydraulic fracturing in the UK can be traced to 2008, when Cuadrilla Resources was granted a petroleum exploration and development licence in the 13th onshore licensing round for unconventional shale gas exploration along the coast of Lancashire.
-The company's first and only high-volume hydraulic fracturing job was performed in March 2011, near Blackpool, Lancashire.
-Cuadrilla halted operations in May 2011 at their Lancashire drilling site due to seismic activity damaging the casing in the production zone.
+The company's first HVHF job was performed on its Preese Hall-1 wellbore in March 2011, near Blackpool, Lancashire.
+Cuadrilla halted operations due to seismic activity damaging the casing in the production zone.
 On 2 November 2019, the UK government imposed a moratorium on fracking in England.
 Scotland and Wales have moratoria in place against hydraulic fracturing.

+Only HVHF combined with horizontal drilling was ever considered likely to enable commercial extraction of unconventional hydrocarbon resources, such as shale gas and light tight oil, in the United Kingdom.